consoledotdev/home/content/tools/server-monitoring.md

 case of Prometheus, but it could be other source specific languages like SQL.
 There are multiple graph types from histograms to dials and bar charts, you can transform data through filters, joins, grouping and other aggregation functions, and configure how the legend and labels are displayed.
-Grafana is particularly powerful by being able to plot metrics from different sources on the same graph.
-A dashboard can be built from one or more panels.
+Grafana can even plot metrics from different sources on the same graph and dashboards are built from one or more panels.

 {{< close-div >}}